brainvisa/casa-distro/doc/source/index.rst

   The user will be able to use the build system (:bv-cmake:`bv_maker <bv_maker.html>`), inside Docker, in a way that ensures to build, run, and ship software that is compatible with public distributions of BrainVisa.

-* Casa-Distro is not a end-user distribution of BrainVisa.
-End-user distributions are similar because they are also based on a virtual system (either container or virtual machine) but they are smaller since they contains much less dependencies as the corresponding development environment.

 II - Background: distributions, versions and build workflows.
 =============================================================

-Software distributions managed by casa-distroare composed of many versioned software components (more than 50 at the time of this writing).
+Software distributions managed by casa-distro are composed of many versioned software components (more than 50 at the time of this writing).
 Each one has its own time line for development and release.
 BrainVISA team is not big enough to follow the release of all projects and make sure that good practices are followed